Procyclicality of the Comovement between Dividend Growth and Consumption Growth

 We formulate a dynamic no-arbitrage asset pricing model for equities and corporate bonds, featuring time-varying risk aversion and economic uncertainty.
 The joint dynamics that we specify among asset-specific cash flows, macroeconomic fundamentals and risk aversion accommodate both heteroskedasticity and non-Gaussianity.
-As the main contribution, the model delivers measures of risk aversion and uncertainty at the daily frequency.
+The model delivers measures of risk aversion and uncertainty at the daily frequency.
 In addition, we find that equity variance risk premiums on equity are very informative about risk aversion, whereas credit spreads and corporate bond volatility are highly correlated with economic uncertainty.
 Our model-implied risk premiums outperform standard instruments for predicting asset excess returns.
 Risk aversion is substantially correlated with consumer confidence measures, and in early 2020 reacted more strongly to new Covid cases than did an uncertainty proxy.

 ◘◘ Chicago Fed seminar (2020/06), 8th HEC-McGill Winter Finance Workshop (2020/03), 9th ITAM Finance Conference (2020/02), 2019 EFA (2019/08), 2019 CICF (2019/07), 2019 EFMA (2019/06), 2019 FIRS (2019/05), 15th European Winter Finance Summit (2019/03), 2019 MFA (2019/03), 2019 AFA (2019/01), 31st Australasian Finance and Banking Conference, Sydney (2018/12), 2018 CIRF (2018/12), University of Zurich (2018/12), University of Luxembourg (2018/12), 2018 NFA (2018/09), "Machine Learning and Finance: The New Empirical Asset Pricing" hosted by University of Chicago Booth (2018/07), 2018 North American Summer Meeting of the Econometric Society (2018/06), 11th Annual SoFiE Conference (2018/06), Baruch College (2018/05), Federal Reserve Board's Conference on Risk, Uncertainty, and Volatility (2018/04), Columbia Women in Economics (2018/03), Columbia Business School (2018/03)